Starting a new business

 For some, one page is enough.

-Some people start a business with little more than a one-page plan.
-Rather than doing a whole heap of research, they quickly launch their service or product and watch paying customers’ reaction.
-After gathering that feedback, the business adjusts and improves their offering as fast as possible.
+Some people start a company with nothing more than a one-page business plan.
+Rather than conducting extensive research, they swiftly introduce their service or product and see the reactions of paying consumers.
+Following the receipt of that feedback, the company quickly modifies and enhances its offering.

 Struggling to get started?
 Try a SWOT analysis.